pzel/testdouble-test-wiki/Detroit-school-TDD.md

 ## What is it?

 In Detroit-school TDD, a public API is first identified by writing a test against it, then each successive test is written as an example of its use, which drives out additional requirements.
+At its most simple, its workflow is:

+1. Write a failing test
+2. Change the implementation to make it pass (or change the message)
+3. Refactor
+4. Go to Step 1

 There are numerous intended benefits of this approach, including: